Erick Fedde outduels a young ace as the Nationals open a doubleheader with a win

 The 27-year-old turned in his best start of the season, yielding no runs and just one hit in six innings.
 He struck out six and allowed five base runners, submitting an early audition for the 2021 rotation.
 Washington, in turn, improved to 19-29 before rookie Wil Crowe took the mound for the nightcap.

 “It was close to best-case scenario,” Fedde said of going deep to start a packed stretch of schedule.
-“Only had to run one guy out of the pen, hopefully we’ll have everybody ready for tomorrow, and hopefully a lot of guys get a day off to where we’re ready for the next couple doubleheaders coming up.”
+“Only had to run one guy out of the pen; hopefully we’ll have everybody ready for tomorrow, and hopefully a lot of guys get a day off to where we’re ready for the next couple doubleheaders coming up.”

 The Nationals arrived in Miami with a chance to play spoiler.
 That’s not the role they wanted this September, especially coming off their first World Series title.
 But at the end of a down summer, and with a growing number of key players on the injured list, that’s what Washington had to settle for with 10 days left in the season.